muhamadDev/Phaser-3-inventory-/README.md

 - `height` container height
 - `padding` padding between each container
 - `scrollFactor` the scrollFactor of the containers
 - `onClickCallback` when you click one item what should happen?
+- `onDbClick` when you double click one item what should happen?
 - `inventorys` an array of other inventories

 5- update inventory in update methood